Robbie Kondor: Music

-He is credited as keyboard player and arranger on albums by Eric Clapton, Aretha Franklin, Barbra Streisand, Billy Joel, Whitney Houston, Bee Gees and several others.
+Kondor is credited as a keyboard player, backing musician and arranger on albums by Eric Clapton, Elle Goulding, Aretha Franklin, Barbra Streisand, Billy Joel, Whitney Houston, Bee Gees and several others.

 He was the band leader and announcer for Hot Properties in 1985, and participated in the House Band on five Pavarotti and Friends specials from 1998 to 2002.
-He filled in for Paul Shaffer Late Show with David Letterman on two episodes, in 1994 and 2003, and played keyboards in the band on many other occasions.
+He filled in for Paul Shaffer on the Late Show with David Letterman on two episodes, in 1994 and 2003, and played keyboards in the band on many other occasions.

 In 2010 Kondor joined the Troubadour Reunion Tour supporting James Taylor and Carole King.